-A. VNT Control
+3.2 VNT Control

-As the number of receivers and transmitters in a node is limited, it is not possible establish lightpaths on each wavelength between adjacent nodes.
-Therefore a virtual network topology can be drawn by considering the lightpaths as direct links between their receiver and transmitter nodes.
-As the maximum number of lightpaths on a fiber or node is limited, a VNT control is necessary to choose the optimum set of lightpaths in a network.
+As the traffic conditions and the physical topology may change in time, a VNT reconfiguration control is necessary to adapt to the changes.
+A single VNT may not be able to give low utilization after each change in traffic pattern or each change in topology after a failure.
 In a biological system, the gene regulatory network adapts to the changing environment by taking the growth rate as a feedback as a result of the metabolic reaction network.
 In our work, we tried to adapt to the changing IP network conditions by reconfiguring the VNT, so we interpret the VNT as the gene regulatory network and the IP network as the metabolic reaction network.
+The growth rate in biological system shows the how much preferable the conditions are.
 Our aim is to minimize the congestion on the highest utilized lightpath in order to decrease the packet drop rates and buffering delays.
+As high packet drop rates and buffering delays mean bad conditions, we chose the maximum lightpath utilization as a growth rate metric.
 When node/link failures occur, the capacity of available lightpaths may no longer enough to carry the traffic and cause high congestion in the IP network.
-The VNT control method takes the maximum congestion level as a feedback and reconfigures the VNT until the maximum utilization in the IP network decreases below a threshold value.
+The VNT control method, takes it as a feedback and reconfigures the VNT until the maximum utilization in the IP network decreases below a threshold value.
+The outline of the algorithm is as follows: